Sean Connery's wife reveals late actor's battle with dementia

 Speaking to the Mail on Sunday, Connery’s wife, the 91-year-old French-Moroccan artist Micheline Roquebrune, revealed that Connery was battling dementia.

 “It was no life for him,” she said.
 “It took its toll on him.
-He was not able to express himself latterly,” she revealed, explaining that he “got his final wish to slip away without any fuss.”
+He was not able to express himself latterly”.
+Roquebrune added that Connery then “got his final wish to slip away without any fuss.”

 Tributes have been pouring in from the entertainment world and beyond in the wake of the news of Connery’s death.